Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows II: Higher genus surfaces

 To capture the full information of the Markov partition, we will also specify the framing of the edges and the planar orderings on the sets of incoming and outgoing edges at each vertex.
 The framing of the edges is simply given by the fibers of $T^1 S$, since the veering branched surfaces are transverse to the fibers.
 Alternatively, this can also be deduced from the fact that the unstable foliation of the geodesic flow is transverse to the fibers.
 We will describe the planar orderings on the incoming and outgoing edges by thinking of the anticlockwise direction on the fibers as the upwards direction, and refer to down, left, and right correspondingly as one goes along the oriented edges of the flow graph.

-Also, when drawing figures, we will draw the vertex of the flow graph at $d_{i,N}$ as an arrow pointing outwards of $Q$ at $d_i$, the vertex of the flow graph at $c_{i,N}$ as an arrow pointing outwards of $Q$ at the midpoint of $c_i$, and similarly for sectors of the other compass directions.
+Also, we will think of the vertex of the flow graph at $d_{i,N}$ as an arrow pointing outwards of $Q$ at $d_i$, the vertex of the flow graph at $c_{i,N}$ as an arrow pointing outwards of $Q$ at the midpoint of $c_i$, and similarly for sectors of the other compass directions.

 We first consider each stage going from $\tau_0$ to $\tau_{n-4}$.
 Going from $\tau_{2s}$ to $\tau_{2s+1}$, we have to add in $n$ vertices $d^{(s+1)}_{i-s-1,N}$ and add in edges going from $d_{i-2s-2,W}, d^{(s+1)}_{i-s-1,N}, d_{i,E}$ to $d^{(s)}_{i-s-1,N}$.
 These edges are ordered from top to bottom at $d^{(s)}_{i-s-1,N}$, while the edge from $d_{i-2s-2,W}$ exits from the left side of $d_{i-2s-2,W}$ and the edge from $d_{i,E}$ exits from the right side of $d_{i,E}$.
 Going from $\tau_{2s+1}$ to $\tau_{2s+2}$, we have to add in $n$ vertices $c^{(s+1)}_{i-s-2,N}$ and add in edges going from $d_{i-2s-3,W}, c^{(s+1)}_{i-s-2,N}, d_{i,E}$ to $c^{(s)}_{i-s-2,N}$.
 These edges are ordered from top to bottom at $d^{(s)}_{i-s,N}$, while the edge from $d_{i-2s-3,W}$ exits from the left side of $d_{i-2s-2,W}$ and the edge from $d_{i,E}$ exits from the right side of $d_{i,E}$.